Why do students do NAPLAN?

 As students progress through their school years, it's important to check how well they are learning the essential skills of reading, writing and numeracy.

-NAPLAN assesses the literacy and numeracy skills that students are learning through the school curriculum and allows parents/carers to see how their child is progressing against national standards and over time.
+NAPLAN assesses the literacy and numeracy skills that students are learning through the school curriculum and allows parents/carers to see how their child is progressing against national proficiency standards.

 NAPLAN is just one aspect of a school's assessment and reporting process.
 It doesn't replace ongoing assessments made by teachers about student performance, but it can provide teachers with additional information about students' educational progress.